 The reason for this quite unique approach is because I firmly believe that motivation, drive & passion are still key indicators if your candidate will perform well in his job and during his possible future application.
 During many cases I was right and while on paper the candidate wasn’t always the perfect fit, he or she blew the hiring managers away during the interview(s).

-As an internal recruitment consultant, I would like to keep the same approach.
+As an internal recruiter, I would like to keep the same approach.
 Motivation, drive, passion, interest & curiosity are key indicators for me if my possible future co-worker will outperform on his new job or underperform.

 When you look for new Pauwels people, what are you hoping to find?